 Ignacio Arteaga has extensive academic and professional experience in commercial law, civil law, energy law and arbitration.
 He co-leads our Corporate Practice.

-Area of practice: Legal advisor to local and foreign companies regarding contracts, mergers and acquisitions, insolvency, corporate restructuring, corporate governance, energy, telecommunications, administrative law and arbitration.
+Practice: Legal advisor to local and foreign companies regarding contracts, mergers and acquisitions, insolvency, corporate restructuring, corporate governance, energy, telecommunications, administrative law and arbitration.

 Experience: Cariola Diez Pérez-Cotapos & Cía.
 Ltda.
 Mergers and Acquisitions, Environmental Law and Regulatory Matters (1995-2007).
 Clifford Chance, London (1997).
 Arbitrator of the Arbitration and Mediation Center of the Santiago Chamber of Commerce since 2001.
 Founder of Arteaga Gorziglia (2007).
 Chairman of the Social Union of Christian Businessmen, USEC (2017-2018).
 Member of the Board of Directors of the Pontifical Foundation Aid to the Church in Need (CAN).
 Member of the National Justice and Peace Commission.